Renal-Electrolyte Fellowship Program

-The University of Pittsburgh Medical Center Nephrology Fellowship Training Program is designed to prepare its fellows for a successful career in adult nephrology.
-The program offers broad clinical experience across 4 hospitals with a large and diverse population of patients, very supportive faculty who are internationally-recognized, a strong camaraderie, and multiple basic science and clinical research opportunities.
+Welcome and thank you for your interest in the University of Pittsburgh Medical Center (UPMC) Nephrology Fellowship Training Program.
+The UPMC Nephrology Fellowship Training Program is designed to prepare its fellows for a successful career in adult nephrology.
+The program offers broad clinical experience across 4 hospitals with a large and diverse population of patients, supportive faculty many of whom are internationally-recognized, strong camaraderie, and multiple basic science and clinical research opportunities.
+Ample training opportunities in telehealth also exist including telemedicine video and phone visits and electronic consultation (e-consults).
 With these resources, the program enables fellows to develop excellent clinical skills while attaining long-term career goals.

-The UPMC Nephrology Fellowship Program provides a 2-year structured curriculum with excellence in clinical training complemented by ample research opportunities.
+The UPMC Nephrology Fellowship Training Program provides a 2-year structured curriculum.
 Due to the large size of the fellowship program and outstanding clinical and research faculty, we are able to tailor training to ensure that each fellow achieves his or her individual career goals.
 In keeping with ACGME requirements, first year fellows must participate in 12 months of clinical training that provides both the didactic and clinical experience required to attain a superior level of clinical competency in nephrology practice.
 The fellows will have one half-day per week continuity clinic throughout both years of training.

-The additional 12 months of training may be constructed to meet fellows’ individualized interests, providing protected research time for specialized clinical training in a focused area (e.g. glomerulonephritis, nephrolithiasis, transplantation, extracorporeal therapies), educational training, or other opportunities based on specific interests.
-There are also opportunities for a third year of training doing basic, translational or clinical research for interested fellows.
+The additional 12 months of training may be constructed to meet fellows’ individualized interests, providing protected research time or specialized clinical training in a focused area (e.g. kidney transplantation, acute kidney injury and critical care nephrology), medical education, or other opportunities based on specific interests.
+There are also opportunities, including T32 support, for a third year of training in basic, translational or clinical research.

 Division of Renal-Electrolyte Academic Offices